FontysVenlo/haskell-introduction/assessment.md

 ## What can you expect

-- You will be assessed on the assignments task_0 - task_5, where task_5 is optional.<!-- .element: class="fragment" -->
+- You will be assessed on the assignments task_0 - task_5, where task_5 is optional for passing.<!-- .element: class="fragment" -->
 - You must be able to show your code online (live).<!-- .element: class="fragment" -->
 - You can expect questions on your written code to explain what, how and why you did it.<!-- .element: class="fragment" -->
 - You can also expect questions on content provided while talking about your assignments:<!-- .element: class="fragment" -->